 Department of Homeland Security (DHS) Under Secretary of Intelligence and Analysis (I&A) and Chief Intelligence Officer, David J. Glawe, provided the keynote address at the Orange County Corporate Security Symposium (CSS) on Oct.
 15, 2019 in Orange County, Calif.
 The symposium was hosted by Allergan and facilitated by I&A in partnership with the FBI and the Orange County Intelligence Assessment Center.
 Under Secretary Glawe discussed the Department’s Intelligence Enterprise in response to the dynamic threat environment and the importance to increase support to the private sector.
 The event drew over 300 federal, state, local, and private sector partners.
 Topics discussed included cyber threats, intellectual property threats, local government resources available to the private sector, insider threats and active shooters, and security considerations for soft targets.

-Information on policies, procedures, and general reference information related to personnel security at DHS.
-This information is provided to aid DHS’s industry partners, as well as the general public, in navigating the personnel security landscape when doing business with DHS.
+Information on policies, procedures, and general reference information related to security programs at DHS.
+This information is provided to aid DHS’s industry partners, as well as the general public, in navigating the security landscape when doing business with or applying for employment with DHS.

 DHS S&T’s Centers of Excellence (COE) Summit is set and focused on Homeland Security Challenges: Evolving Threats & Dynamic Solutions.
 This event is a special opportunity for COE researchers to connect and network with DHS components, federal, state, and local stakeholders, as well as industry partners to present current and emerging solutions to threats and challenges faced by DHS.
 Attendees can visit the Innovation Showcase, where COE and vendor partners showcase research breakthroughs, new products and tools to assist operational decision-makers and dynamic solutions to secure our Homeland.